TaylanOzcan/simply-fit/README.md

 **Category :** Fitness / Activity Tracking

-**The Aim :** This project aims to motivate people to do fitness activities.
-It offers users an easy way of tracking their activities by providing simple tools such as step counter, walking/running route planner, weight tracking, heart rate measurement.

 **Main Functions:**
 * User Authentication using Firebase
 * User data is saved on Firebase database